Here’s a list of some of the notable celebrities and industry professionals in film, TV, music and sports who passed away in 2018.

 Motörhead guitarist “Fast” Eddie Clarke died on Jan.
 10 at the age of 67 after being admitted to the hospital for pneumonia.
 He was the last living member of the band’s 1976-1982 lineup.

-Dolores O’Riordan, lead singer for Irish rock group The Cranberries, known for hits like “Linger,” “Dreams” and “Zombie,” died on Jan.
+The lead singer of Irish rock group The Cranberries, known for hits like “Linger,” “Dreams” and “Zombie,” died on Jan.
 15 at age 46.
 She died suddenly while recording in London.